pushpakgote/Credit_Risk_Modelling/README.md

 ## Overview

-The notebook demonstrates the application of <Insert technique or model> on a highly imbalanced dataset to predict credit default.
+The notebook analyzes a highly imbalanced dataset to predict credit default.
 It includes data preprocessing, exploratory data analysis (EDA), model training and evaluation.

 ## Dataset